OGStudio/openscenegraph-cross-platform-examples/README.md

 **Note**: you must have OpenSceneGraph sources alongside this repository clone (see [OpenSceneGraph cross-platform guide][osgcpg] for details)

-First, you build example library (for each example) for Simulator and Device:
+First, build example library (for each example) for Simulator and Device:

 ```
 cd 01.EmbedResource/ios